vmware/differential-datalog/doc/tutorial/tutorial.md

 # MSetOut{.x = 1} +2
 ```

-Output `multiset`s are more memory-efficient than `relation`s.
-DDlog enforces
+Output `multiset`s are more memory-efficient than `relation`s: internally the
+implementation uses only multisets, and converts them to sets when needed using
-set semantics by using the Differential Dataflow `distinct` operator, which
+an expensive Differential Dataflow `distinct` operator.
-internally maintains an indexed representation of the output relation.
-Multisets avoid this overhead.

 Streams are yet another kind of relation in DDlog that are similar to multisets
 with one additional optimization.
 Normally, DDlog stores a copy of the entire